Making the most of assessing

 - How does the child or young person respond to different subjects or adults?

-- What differentiation techniques has been successful?
+- What differentiation techniques have been successful?

 - What strategies and information have been used and what impact has been recorded?